Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Preliminaries

-The latest years have witnessed the success of Deep Neural Networks (DNN) that were increasingly more frequently used, from shallow models such as Multilayer Perceptron (MLP) \cite{Chongyang2019,Hagad2011} to deep architectures such as Convolutional Neural Networks (CNN) \cite{Dotti2020b,Beyan2018,Jinna2018}, Fully Connected Neural Networks (FCNN) \cite{ZhangRadke2020} and Graph Convolutional Networks (GCNN) \cite{Lin2020}.
+The latest years have witnessed the success of Deep Neural Networks (DNN) that were increasingly more often used, from shallow models such as Multilayer Perceptron (MLP) \cite{Chongyang2019,Hagad2011} to deep architectures such as Convolutional Neural Networks (CNN) \cite{Dotti2020b,Beyan2018,Jinna2018}, Fully Connected Neural Networks (FCNN) \cite{ZhangRadke2020} and Graph Convolutional Networks (GCNN) \cite{Lin2020}.
 Deep Boltzmann Machines (DBM) were applied as an unsupervised feature learning method to jointly model body pose features in \cite{Beyan2017}.
 For sequential data processing, Long Short-Term Memory Networks (LSTM) \cite{Beyan2019,Lin2018,ZhangRadke2020,Jinna2019,Aimar2019,Zhong_interspeech_2019,Sharma2019}, a type of Recurrent Neural Network (RNN), were applied for various problems and often in combination with CNNs.
 In \cite{Beyan2019TMM}, sequential data processing was performed with Conditional Restricted Boltzmann Machines (CRBM) \cite{Beyan2019TMM} and a combination of RNNs with Restricted Boltzmann Machines (RNN-RBM) \cite{Beyan2019TMM}.
 On the other hand, \cite{Palmero_2021_WACV} presented a Transformer-based context-aware model to analyze face-to-face dyadic interactions.
+The next section discusses in depth the computational methods and particularly their effectiveness together with the nonverbal cues utilized.

+When considering the computational methods, it becomes essential to emphasize their evaluation, including the specific evaluation metrics employed.
+In this regard, there are no distinct evaluation metrics beyond the conventional ones used in standard classification (e.g., accuracy, f-score, recall, precision) and regression (e.g., mean square error) evaluations, which are applicable to various machine and deep learning methods.
+Consequently, there is a lack of standardization across studies regarding evaluation metrics.
+It is worth noting that accuracy is the most commonly used metric for classification tasks, while mean square error is frequently utilized for regression analysis.